Miners lend support as rate-sensitive stocks drag Europe

 By Kit Rees

-LONDON, July 5 European shares edged lower on Wednesday, weighed down by weak healthcare stocks and utilities, although gains among basic resources stocks after an upgrade helped cap losses.
+LONDON, July 5 (Reuters) - European shares edged lower on Wednesday, weighed down by weak healthcare stocks and utilities, although gains among basic resources stocks after an upgrade helped cap losses.

 The pan-European STOXX 600 index was down 0.1 percent by 0831 GMT in choppy trade, while the blue chip index also fell 0.1 percent.